Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Application on Learning COVID-19 Booster Policy

 The simulated population marginal general infection rate and marginal severe infection rate over the 27 months are 7.25\textperthousand\;and 1.06\textperthousand\;respectively, which are close to the observed values in real data (7.91\textperthousand\;and 1.06\textperthousand\;respectively).
 Figure \ref{fig:inf_rate} shows the marginal general infection rate and marginal severe infection rate within the population at each month for the simulated data and the real data.
 The RNN-based environment fits very well both the marginal general infection rate and marginal severe infection rate within the population over the 27 months.
 The simulated marginal infection rates is very close to the real infection rates at each month.

 Table \ref{tab:conditional_infection_rate} shows the severe infection rate conditional on one variable and Table \ref{tab:conditional_infection_rate_multiple_variables} shows the severe infection rate conditional on multiple variables.
-The simulated conditional severe infection rate is very close to the rates observed in real data in most cases.
+The simulated conditional severe infection rates are very close to the rates observed in real data in most cases.
 Rarely, the simulated conditional severe infection rate has some difference with the observed values because there are limited data points within that category.

+To assess whether the simulated decision process based on the trained RNN satisfies the Markov property, we use the test proposed by \citet{shi2020does} on multiple random subsets, and the low rejection rates (0\%–2\%) indicate that the Markov assumption is not violated (see Supplementary Materials S3 for details).
+These results suggest that the trained RNN provides a reasonable approximation of a Markovian environment, which justifies the use of (tabular) Q-learning to obtain an approximately optimal policy.

-Overall, results show that the RNN-based environment simulator is reliable for the online tabular Q-learning.
+Overall, results show that the digital twin (RNN-based environment) is reliable for the online tabular Q-learning.
 The trained RNN can simulate data with very similar marginal and conditional infection rates with those in the real data.
 It well captures the relationship between the infection status and both the baseline and time-varying variables.